 Depending on what you prefer to pay

-Before we go on, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.
+Before we go any further, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.

 - Attraction Passes: You pay only for the number of attractions you want to see.
 2. Day Pass: You pay per day and during those days, you can enjoy New York to the fullest with an open bar of attractions.

 Depending on the type of traveller you are

 Finding the perfect pass for you depends entirely on the type of trip you are making to New York.
-This is very important to avoid buying a pass that is too big for your stay in New York, or worse, too small.
-Depending on how long you're going to be in New York and the type of traveller you are, I recommend one New York Pass or another.
+This is very important, as you will avoid buying a pass that is too big for your stay in New York, or worse, too small.
+Depending on how long you are going to be in New York and the type of traveller you are, I recommend one New York Pass or another.